-Link between racial discrimination and stress described in new studySeptember 14th, 2011 in Psychology & Psychiatry /
+Link between racial discrimination and stress described in new studySeptember 14, 2011 in Medicine & Health / Psychology & Psychiatry

 The consequences of psychological stress, resulting from racial discrimination, may contribute to racial health disparities in conditions such as cardiovascular disease, diabetes and other age-associated diseases.
 This is according to analyses of data from the epidemiologic study Healthy Aging in Neighborhoods of Diversity across the Life Span (HANDLS)1, conducted by the National Institute on Aging (NIA), National Institutes of Health.